-Typical current (Amperage) ranges for shielded metal arc welding (SMAW) electrodes is given below (Table 1);
+The typical current (Amperage) range for shielded metal arc welding (SMAW) electrodes is given below (Table 1);

 Advantages of SMAW:

-- It can be used at area where access is limited (electrodes an be bent and even mirror can be used at tight spaces).
+8. It can be used in areas where access is limited (electrodes can be bent and even a mirror can be used in tight spaces).

 Disadvantages of SMAW:

-- More skilled welding operator required than many other welding processors.
+2. More skilled welding operators are required than many other welding processors.

-- Not suitable for metals with low melting temperature such as Lead, Tin and Zinc and their alloys.
+4. Not suitable for metals with low melting temperature such as Lead, Tin, and Zinc and their alloys.

 Please leave your valuable comments.